Cherry Limeade

 Terpene Collision

-Fruit esters and volatile citrus from the Trop Cherry slamming into the candied lemon-cherry-musk of the PLCG.
-The overlap produces profiles neither parent expresses alone.
+Fruit esters and volatile citrus from the Trop Cherry slamming into the candied lemon-Haze-musk of the PLCG.
+The Super Lemon Haze sharpness meets the cherry sweetness.
+Neither parent produces this profile alone.

 Chemotype